urob/zmk-actions/readme.md

    dependencies.
 2. `run-tests.yml` - Run automated module tests on pull requests.
 3. `upgrade-module.yml` - Automatically bump module version to match ZMK version on merge.

+The repository also contains lower-level actions for setting up ZMK test and build environments using Nix.

+Finally, there is a drop-in replacement workflow for `build-user-config` which performs moderately faster than the upstream version.
+For instance, average build times for my personal [ZMK config](https://github.com/urob/zmk-config) using the nix-based workflow are 2m52s vs 4m06s with a cold cache and 1m29s vs 1m44s with a warm cache.

 ## How it works